The Likelihood, Consequences and Policy Implications of PA Collapse or Dissolution:

 PSR had conducted three polls on Security Sector and Justice System Reform.
 These polls were conducted in three waves between April 2011 and April 2012.
 Specifically: wave (I): April 28th – May 1st, 2011; wave (II): September 22nd - 24th, and 29th – October, 1st, 201; and wave (III)*: March, 28th – April, 1st, 2012.
 The goal of the surveys has been to assess public expectations and perception of the capacity, performance, reforms, role and other aspects of the security sector including relevant aspects of the justice system.
 [More]

-This joint survey was conducted with the support of the Konrad Adenauer Foundation in Ramallah
+This survey was conducted with the support of the Konrad Adenauer Stiftung in Ramallah.

-These are the results of the latest poll conducted by the Palestinian Center for Policy and Survey Research (PSR) in the West Bank and the Gaza Strip between 5-7 June 2014.
-The period before the poll witnessed the success of the reconciliation talks between Fatah and Hamas and the formation of a reconciliation government headed by Rami al Hamdallah.
-Israeli-Palestinian negotiations were suspended for more than two months before the conduct of the poll and the US efforts in this regard came to a halt.
-This press release covers public perception of the process of internal reconciliation, public evaluation of the general West Bank and Gaza conditions, elections, public satisfaction with the performance of President Mahmud Abbas, the internal balance of power between Fateh and Hamas, and others.
+These are the results of the latest poll conducted by the Palestinian Center for Policy and Survey Research (PSR) in the West Bank and the Gaza Strip between 26-30 August 2014.
+The period before the poll witnessed the eruption of the Gaza War which was preceded by the kidnapping and killing of three Israelis.
+More than 2000 Palestinians, mostly civilians, were killed during the war.
+About 70 Israelis, mostly from the military, were killed during the war.
+Our fieldwork started on the last day of the war and continued during the first four days of the ceasefire.
+This press release covers public perception of the war, who came out a winner, the ceasefire agreement, targeting of civilians, evaluation of the performance of various Palestinian actors during the war, and war impact on reconciliation.
+It also covers Palestinian elections, the internal balance of power, the June kidnapping and killing of the three Israelis, and others.
 Total size of the sample is 1270 adults interviewed face to face in 127 randomly selected locations.
 Margin of error is 3%.